build-on-aws/content/tutorials/instrumenting-java-apps-using-opentelemetry/index.md

 java -javaagent:./${AGENT_FILE} -jar target/hello-app-1.0.jar
 ```

+2. Execute the script `run-microservice.sh`.

-If you try to execute the microservice by running the script `run-microservice.sh` after this change, you will notice that nothing much will happen.
+After the changes, you will notice that nothing much will happen.
 It will continue to serve HTTP requests sent to the API as it would normally do.
 However, be sure that traces and metrics are being generated already.
 They are just not being properly processed.
 The OpenTelemetry agent is configured by default to export telemetry data to a local OTLP endpoint running on port **4317**.
 Reason why you will see in the logs messages like this:

 ```log
 [otel.javaagent 2022-08-25 11:18:14:865 -0400] [OkHttp http://localhost:4317/...]
 ERROR io.opentelemetry.exporter.internal.grpc.OkHttpGrpcExporter - Failed to export spans.
 The request could not be executed.
 Full error message: Failed to connect to localhost/[0:0:0:0:0:0:0:1]:4317
 ```

 We will fix this later.
 But for now, you can visualize the traces and metrics created using plain old logging.
 Yes, the oldest debugging technique is available for the OpenTelemetry agent as well.
+To enable logging for your telemetry data:

+3. Edit the file `run-microservice.sh`.

-To enable logging for your telemetry data, change the `run-microservice.sh` script to add environment variables that will tell the agent where to export the data.
-Here is how the script should look like:
+Here is how the updated script should look like.

 ```bash
 #!/bin/bash